Collaborative Doctoral Partnership scheme

 Information for universities

-Proposals for new studentships are developed by Gallery staff, together with a named university partner and are chosen on their academic strengths and clear support for the Gallery’s research objectives.
-The deadline for applications for the next round of projects will be published here when available.
+Proposals for new studentships are developed by National Gallery staff (as co-supervisors) together with a named university partner (as principal supervisor) and are chosen on their academic strengths and clear support for the National Gallery’s research objectives.
+We welcome expressions of interest and project ideas from any UK university.
+The deadline for applications for the next round of projects is 28 November 2014.

 For more information about partnering with the National Gallery, advice on potential internal collaborators and guidance for applications contact Marika Spring, email@example.com.